-Kevin received his finance degree from Northeastern University and is a graduate of the MBA program at Columbia University.
+Mr. DeNuccio received his finance degree from Northeastern University and is a graduate of the MBA program at Columbia University.

 Mr. Federman has served as a Director of the Company since September 1988.
-Mr. Federman has been a general partner in U.S. Venture Partners, a venture capital firm, since April 1990.
+Mr. Federman has been a General Partner in U.S. Venture Partners, a venture capital firm, since April 1990.
 Mr. Federman was President and Chief Executive Officer of Monolithic Memories, Inc., a semiconductor company, from 1978 to 1987.
-Prior to serving as President and Chief Executive Officer, Mr. Federman was the Chief Financial Officer of Monolithic Memories, Inc. Mr. Federman also serves as a director for Check Point Software Technologies Ltd., a security software company, Mellanox Technologies, Ltd., a semiconductor company, and various private corporations and charitable trusts.
-Previously, Mr. Federman served as a director of Centillium Communications, Inc., a developer and supplier of communications integrated circuits, and Nuance Communications, Inc., a speech recognition software company.
-Mr. Federman holds a B.S. in Economics from Brooklyn College and was awarded an Honorary Doctorate of Engineering from Santa Clara University.
+Prior to serving as President and Chief Executive Officer, Mr. Federman was the Chief Financial Officer of Monolithic Memories, Inc. Mr. Federman also serves as a Director for Check Point Software Technologies Ltd., a security software company, Mellanox Technologies, Ltd., a semiconductor company, and various private corporations and charitable trusts.
+Previously, Mr. Federman served as a Director of Centillium Communications, Inc., a developer and supplier of communications integrated circuits, and Nuance Communications, Inc., a speech recognition software company.
+Mr. Federman holds a BS. in Economics from Brooklyn College and was awarded an Honorary Doctorate of Engineering from Santa Clara University.